SichangHe/prev_DKU_signature_work/proposal/methodology.md

 For the ease and speed of development, and probably use some Tailwindcss-specific utility components such as TailwindUI.

+## Logic End

+The business logic of the server should be separated into its own module.
+This Elixir module will provide the minimal data structure and functions to operate the server's logic.
+This is desirable because it allows a stable interface to reason about the server logic, and prevents much of the complexity of the web end and the database end from leaking into the business logic.
+An immediate benefit will be that the logic end could be tested without the other components.
+With a separate logic end,
+we can hopefully eliminate most of the possibilities of introducing unwanted behaviors when maintaining or extending the server.

 ## Database End